timi23-2004/Matter_Sigma_Filter/README.md

 Matter-Sigma-Filter is a network monitoring and filtering tool for Matter (Sigma 1) protocol UDP packets over IPv6.
 The program counts packets per MAC address pair and automatically blocks any pair that exceeds a configurable threshold using ebtables.
-It supports both live network interface monitoring and offline pcap file analysis, and provides detailed statistics and logging.
+It supports both live network interface monitoring and offline pcap file analysis.

 ## Main Features